novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-95.md

 In Japan, good news is expected soon regarding portal sites and online shopping.

-In the U.S., there are plans to collaborate with [Al Ta Beast] and participate in the [Stanford University] forum, with Lee Jung-woo and Oh Min-woo handling the schedule and assessing market entry.
+In the U.S., there are plans to collaborate with [AltaVist] and participate in the [Stanford University] forum, with Lee Jung-woo and Oh Min-woo handling the schedule and assessing market entry.

 In Germany, Woo Sang-won and Jang Yoo-chul will attend the [Dachshund Institute] forum and also visit another German research institute, [Front Hoff Institute], that developed MPEG.